We found cheap Christmas fares to Asia from as low as $308 return.

 As you are not the only person flying to Asia during the Christmas holidays, prices can rise to as much as twice the regular fares during the Christmas week.

-Read this guide to find out how you can travel to Asia during Christmas without paying peak prices.
+This guide can help you find out how you can travel to Asia during Christmas without paying peak prices.

 Search for Christmas flights to Asia